connexcs/docs/docs/security.md

 Our system uses an exponentially increasing delay on failed attempts and centralised reporting.

 ### Passwords
 All passwords are hashed in our system.
-The ones required for HTTP login are encrypted by Argon2, the winner of the Password Hashing Competition (PHC) https://github.com/P-H-C/phc-winner-argon2
+The ones required for HTTP login are encrypted by Argon2, the winner of the [**Password Hashing Competition (PHC)**](https://github.com/P-H-C/phc-winner-argon2).

 On every hash we use:
 - Random Per Password Salt (With email hashed seasoning)